ihm-tswow/azerothcore-open-letter/readme.md

 # An open letter to AzerothCore

-- **tldr: ctrl+f for "summary", each section has a very short summary explaining the most important points**
+- **tldr: ctrl+f for "summary", each section has a very short list explaining the most important points**

 - **If anything here is wrong, make an issue or contact me on discord.**